deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Victor, and I am from Brazil!
+My favotire Code School path is Git Real!